renatoathaydes/dartle-website/source/processed/dartle-overview.md

 We could keep declaring source files and their corresponding object files manually, but as a project grows, that can become difficult to manage.

-Let's do something better.
-We can still list the C source files explicitly in the build file, so that it's clear to everyone what is expected to be compiled (though as shown in the [Introduction](index.html), it's very easy to obtain every source file in a directory).
+We can do something better... we may still want to list the C source files explicitly in the build file, so that it's clear to everyone what is expected to be compiled (though as shown in the [Introduction](index.html), it's very easy to obtain every source file in a directory).
-But the output files should be computed from the sources to avoid mistakes.
+But the output files should probably be computed from the sources to avoid mistakes.

 This can be done quite elegantly in Dart: